Lisa (left) and Nicky (right) started Wheelie Fantastic Cycle Tours when they moved to the area in 2011.

 When you are out on a bike ride (or at the frequent coffee stops) with Belinda, it is almost 100% certain she will meet someone she knows.
 Her knowledge of the area, its people, landscape and wildlife are second to none.
 We are very fortunate that she finds the time to help with guiding our guests.

-“My road race bike is my favourite because it means I can enjoy so many lovely parts of the countryside and get to some great coffee stops.
+“My gravel e-bike bike is my favourite because it means I can enjoy so many lovely parts of the countryside and get to some great coffee stops.
 My favourite bike rides are on the quiet country roads around the Moutere and Mahana.”

 We have committed to the Tiaki Promise